 - You're welcome – When someone says, "Thank you," your instant response should be, "You're welcome," "You're certainly welcome," or some variation that feels comfortable to you.
 Another way to express the same thought is, "I was happy to do it," or, "My pleasure."

-- Thank you – When someone does something nice for you or gives you a gift, you should always say, "Thank you."
+- Thank you – When someone does something nice for you or gives you a gift, you should always say, "Thank you," even if it's not something you like.
 Not doing so gives the impression that you feel entitled to whatever it is, and that can leave a sour taste in a mannerly person's mouth.

 - May I – The phrase "may I" puts you on the same side as the person you are speaking to.
 It gives the other person the feeling that you empathize, without your having to say that.
 For example, when you say, "May I see that book?" you give the person an opportunity to share what she is looking at.